Cart 0

 Saila is a quiet and determined young woman who is studying to become a medical lab technician.
 Despite growing up in extremely difficult circumstances, Saila has never stopped pursuing her dream of working in healthcare.
 But now her own health is in jeopardy.

-Her case is now critical and she is at serious risk without urgent intervention, which will cost thousands of dollars.
+Her case is critical and she is at serious risk without urgent intervention.

-Please give today to help Saila and others like her receive the urgent, life-saving care they deserve.
+Please help Saila and others like her receive the urgent, life-saving care they deserve.

 At Kids Connection Haiti, we don’t just respond to emergencies, we work to prevent them.
 Every young person we serve receives an annual check-up to catch health issues early.
 We also provide hands-on health education workshops that teach students how to care for their bodies, prevent disease and make healthy choices for the future.
 For many, it’s the first time they’ve ever learned how to protect their health and that knowledge can mean the difference between a life of possibility or one cut short by preventable illness.
 This year, 46 students have received care through our medical program, with 11 facing severe or life-threatening conditions.
 Our medical expenses have already soared to 97% over budget, and the need is only growing.
 This is a crisis and we need your help.